Connecting to Lotus Notes from Java

 6. Install and license the Easysoft JDBC-ODBC Bridge on the machine where you created the data source.

-For installation instructions, see the Easysoft JDBC-ODBC Bridge documentation.
+For installation instructions, refer to the Easysoft JDBC-ODBC Bridge documentation.

-1. In the JDBC-ODBC Bridge Web Administrator, in the Configuration page, enable the MultiProcess option.
+7. In the JDBC-ODBC Bridge Web Administrator, in the Configuration page, turn on the MultiProcess option.

 If the Easysoft JDBC-ODBC Bridge is already installed on this machine, skip this step.